manpeihong/Toolbox-v3/README.md

-# Toolbox v3.09
+# Toolbox v3.1
 The third generation of the Toolbox.

 Please notice! v3.06 is not backward-compatible with previous versions due to code structure changes.

 To get a detailed documentation of this software, please open the software and go to Menubar->Module->Document.

-FTIR fitting tool v3 and FTIR Commander are included to serve as demo.
+FTIR fitting tool v3 is included to serve as demo.

 System requirement: